markhunte/Hype_Symbol_Override_Extension/README.md

 It is often the case that you want each Symbol's instance to use different parameters when they appear on scene.

-For example you may be using a Symbol to display different items in a cart or shop front.
+For example you may be using a Symbol to display images and text but want different images and text in each..

 <hr>